 - Wash big batches directly in the sink.
 Fill up the sink with water, add a few big splashes of apple cider vinegar and soak away (don’t forget to stir!).

-> - Another method includes spraying the produce with the apple cider vinegar/water mixture and letting it sit for five minutes before rinsing.
-Leave simple spray bottle like this one on your counter for a quick wash.
+- Another method includes spraying the produce with the apple cider vinegar/water mixture and letting it sit for five minutes before rinsing.
+Leave a simple spray bottle like this one on your counter for a quick wash.

-> - Some produce can be hand dried, like apples and berries.
+- Some produce can be hand dried, like apples and berries.

-> - Some produce is better air dried like peaches and tomatoes.
+- Some produce is better air-dried like peaches and tomatoes.

->

-> How to Keep Fruit Fresh Longer
+How to Keep Fruit Fresh Longer

 Now that your fruits and veggies are clean.
 How long can you store them?